shlomif/meirkriheli.com/blog/scratch-that.rst

 :excerpt:
     My 8 year daughter is participating in after school activities for outstanding students here in Netanya_.
-When we couldn't open the files she create at home I was preparing for war.
+When we couldn't open the files she created at home I've started rallying the troops.

 My 8 year daughter, Tzlil, is participating in after school activities for outstanding students here in Netanya_.